Rich-Sec/API-Playground/README.md

 # Usage:
 - node index.js : Start the program
 - By default API-Playground will run on port 3000/tcp unless the evironment variable "PORT" is set to something else.
-- Requests to the API should be made to localhost:<PORT> if hosted on the localsystem, or <IP>:<PORT> if hosted on an internal network. (*!WARNING This API is intentionally vulnerable and should not be modified to store or process sensitive information, please use at your own risk!*)
+- Requests to the API should be made to localhost:<PORT> if hosted on the localsystem, or <IP>:<PORT> if hosted on an internal network.